 The study adopted the ex-post causal research design because the study seeks to examine the direct and indirect (with respect to the mediation model) relationship between the reporting of social and environmental information and PERF among listed firms (both financial and non financial) over a period of ten (10) years.
-The total population of this study consists of the total number of one hundred and seventy eight (178) listed companies (both financial and non-financial) on the Nigerian Stock Exchange (NSE) as at 31st December,

-2016 (NSE website, 2016).
-A sample size of 100 companies from all sectors listed on the Nigerian Stock exchange (NSE) between 2007 and 2016 was used.
+The year 2007 was chosen because it was the most recent year and had available data for the study.
+The study was restricted to data from the listed companies within the period earlier mentioned due to availability and accessibility.
+Furthermore, the coverage period coincided with the period within which the United Nations Global Compact (UNGC) and the Global Reporting Initiative (GRI) signed a treaty to align their work with advancing the adoption of CSER geared towards achieving the sustainability development goals (SDGs).
+The total population of this study consists of the total number of one hundred and seventy eight (178) listed companies (both financial and non-financial) on the Nigerian Stock Exchange (NSE) as at 31st December, 2016 (NSE website, 2016).
+In order to obtain a sizeable and reliable sample size for the study, the lottery method of the simple random sampling technique was used to select the sample from the population ensuring that all sectors were represented.
+Consequently, a sample size of 100 companies from all sectors listed on the Nigerian Stock exchange (NSE) between 2007 and 2016 was used.
 The study employed the Content Analysis Disclosure Index technique to generate data for CSER constructed using the annual reports of the sampled companies based on the GRI framework.
 The return on assets (ROTA) measured by Net profit to total asset ratio and return on equity (ROE) measured by Net profit to total equity ratio (accounting-based measures) were used to generate a proxy for financial performance.
-The mediating variable -competitive advantage was measured by Value added from internal operations divided by total assets and the firm size was measured by firm's total assets.
+The mediating variable -competitive advantage (C.Adv.) was measured by Value added from internal operations divided by total assets.
+[26] pointed out that the value of competitive advantage in a firm is calculated as the ratio of added value to net or gross output of a firm and concluded that it has a direct relationship with value added hence can be extracted and used as proxy for competitive advantage.
+The firm size was measured by the log of total assets.
 The Panel regression analysis was employed in the data estimation.
-The mediation model would be tested based on the conditions for mediation as espoused by [15].
+The mediation model would be tested based on the conditions for mediation as espoused by [16].
 The econometric software used for data importation and analysis is STATA 13.